Skip to main content

 The crown of consumer 3D acceleration in early 2002 was the GeForce 4 Ti 4600.
 NVIDIA's NV25 silicon ran at 300 MHz core, with 128 MB of DDR memory at 325 MHz on a 128-bit bus.
 It was the first card to push 4x FSAA at 1024×768 in mainstream titles.
 For period accuracy on Quake III, Unreal Tournament 2003, and Morrowind, the Ti 4600 is unbeatable — modern GPUs running these in compatibility mode introduce timing artifacts the original silicon never produced.

 Pair it with a Pentium 4 2.4B (Northwood) processor on a Socket 478 motherboard.
 The Northwood-B core was Intel's 130nm refinement of the Willamette die — lower thermals, higher headroom, and 533 MHz FSB support.
-A 2.4B at 1:1 memory ratio with PC2700 DDR was the sweet spot of stability + bandwidth that a Ti 4600 system could actually feed.
+A 2.4B at 1:1 memory ratio with PC2100 DDR was the rock-stable baseline; enthusiasts who wanted more bandwidth ran PC2700 in an asynchronous 4:5 ratio to feed a Ti 4600 system harder.

 A period-correct 2002 build looks like: